Hjh233/K-anonymity/README.md

  [3] LeFevre, K., et al. “Mondrian Multidimensional K-Anonymity.”
 22nd International Conference on Data Engineering (ICDE’06), 2006, pp. 25–25.

 ## Support
- Since this is the first time I learned how to tackle with literally large amount of data, I did not consider how to improve the performance of the code.
+ Since this is the first time I learned how to deal with literally large amount of data, I did not consider how to improve the performance of the code.
 The code I provide is quite slow.
 I would be very much appreciated if you can make improvements on the code.

  Contribution via [Pull Requests](https://github.com/Hjh233/K-anonymity/pulls) is greatly appreciated!